JacobPZO/BowlLoopRPG/README.md

 NOTE: Saving does not work on WebGL

-CHANGELOG 10/04/2025:
+CHANGELOG 10/19/2025:
-Added NPC dialogue system.
+Added inventory system in the menu.